 36 razor clams

 2 cups water (500 ml)

 ¼ cup white wine

 2 sticks salted butter, cut into cubes and refrigerated (or frozen)

-Espelette pepper, or other mild chile pepper, or freshly ground black pepper
+Espelette pepper, other mild chile pepper, or coarsely ground black pepper

 Soak and purge the razor clams in a bucket of salt water in the fridge (2 Tbs. sea salt/quart or liter or else sea water).
 Drain

 Bring the 2 cups fresh water to a boil in a large Dutch oven or saucepan.
 Add the razor clams, cover, and cook 1 minute.
 Uncover, and continue to cook, removing clams one by one as they open.
 Place opened clams in a large serving dish, and keep warm.

 Strain the cooking liquid through a fine strainer, and reserve.*

 Prepare the beurre blanc sauce: Simmer the shallot, garlic, and wine in a small saucepan over medium heat until almost all of the liquid has evaporated.
 Add 2 tablespoons of the cooking juice to the shallots, reduce the heat to low, and begin adding the butter little by little, whisking constantly.
 The butter should not melt, and you should have a smooth, creamy sauce.